kajal-rekha/rising-phoenix/README.md

 6. Open your browser and visit http://localhost:3000 to access the Rising Phoenix Martial Arts Academy.

      Thank you for your interest in the Rising Phoenix Martial Arts Academy!
 For any inquiries or feedback, please contact us at           info@risingphoenixmartialarts.com.
-Stay empowered and keep training! 🥋🔥